 ‘Kill or cure – we use that expression lightly but what if we were really faced with such a choice?
-At a time when so-called “natural” remedies are coming under increasing scrutiny by the medical profession, it’s worth looking back to times and places where the prescription drugs we take for granted today – antibiotics, blood thinners, tranquillisers, anaesthetics, sterilising agents, pain killers – just weren’t available.
+At a time when so-called “natural” remedies are coming under increasing scrutiny by the medical profession, it’s worth looking back to times and places where the prescription drugs we take for granted today – antibiotics, blood thinners, tranquilizers, anesthetics, sterilizing agents, pain killers – just weren’t available.
 To when treatments derived from plants and basic household chemicals were all there were.

 The main wound disinfectant used on Kenya farms in those days was potassium permanganate and once my grandmother’s store of this ran out, and she couldn’t buy any more, she experimented with herbs – making poultices or infusions with lavender, mint and various lemon-scented plants.
-These, she had come to realise, contained biocidal properties and could be used for sterilising instruments and washing skin.
+These, she had come to realize, contained biocidal properties and could be used for sterilizing instruments and washing skin.
 Wounds she dressed with the juice of the Sodom apple (Solanum incanum) and honey, either from her own hives or from the fierce native bees.
-It was difficult, she records, persuading the local tribespeople that this precious delicacy should be wasted on sterilising wounds!
+It was difficult, she records, persuading the local tribes people that this precious delicacy should be wasted on sterilizing wounds!
 “The children lick the honey on their wounds,” she noted,“And I don’t discourage it.
 After all, animals do it, so saliva must have some cleansing properties.”
-Today, of course, we know for a fact what the Greeks knew three thousand years ago and what my grandmother came to realise too – honey is a great wound disinfectant.
+Today, of course, we know for a fact what the Greeks knew three thousand years ago and what my grandmother came to realize too – honey is a great wound disinfectant.

 Some settler women turned to plants native to Kenya for their medicinal properties; these were used carefully at first, and then with more confidence when their effectiveness was proved to someone’s satisfaction.
 Two I particularly remember were a thorny species of Zanthoxylum and Miraa (Catha edulis), both of which produced bark containing a powerful stimulant.
 Miraa became quite popular with young people of my own generation who lived in Kenya; we emulated the Africans and took to chewing the bitter bark to keep us awake, on long drives or simply to keep on partying for days at a time, without sleep.